10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 So, don’t just leave your website vulnerable.

-Make sure your hosting has a scheduled backup feature or you use a plugin to do your backups.
+Make sure your hosting has a scheduled backup feature, or use a plugin to back up your site.

 Don’t forget that spam protection plugin, too!
 A small Captcha can go a long way!